 So, what kind of fish can live with a Betta?
-Despite their reputation, there are many fish species that can peacefully live with Bettas, but there are also some that can't.
-Also, you must ensure that your aquarium is 10 to 20 gallons at the very least with plenty of covers and live plants for your Bettas, otherwise they can become extremely territorial.
-Now, let's dive into our list of the 5 best Betta fish tank mates!
+Despite their reputation, there are many fish species (and even shrimp) that can peacefully live with Bettas, but there are also some that can't.
+Something else to keep in mind is that your aquarium must be at least 20 gallons (90.2 liters) with plenty of natural cover and live plants to house both your betta fish and their compatible tank mates!

 If you own Betta fish, the chances are that you enjoy bright coloration and awesome patterns on your fish.
 Well, these bright-orange tetras will certainly make a colorful addition to your Betta tank.